metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_machine_pool_v1beta1_manifest.md

 Required:

-- `bootstrap` (Attributes) Bootstrap is a reference to a local struct which encapsulatesfields to configure the Machine’s bootstrapping mechanism. (see [below for nested schema](#nestedatt--spec--template--spec--bootstrap))
+- `bootstrap` (Attributes) Bootstrap is a reference to a local struct which encapsulates fields to configure the Machine’s bootstrapping mechanism. (see [below for nested schema](#nestedatt--spec--template--spec--bootstrap))
 - `cluster_name` (String) ClusterName is the name of the Cluster this object belongs to.
-- `infrastructure_ref` (Attributes) InfrastructureRef is a required reference to a custom resourceoffered by an infrastructure provider. (see [below for nested schema](#nestedatt--spec--template--spec--infrastructure_ref))
+- `infrastructure_ref` (Attributes) InfrastructureRef is a required reference to a custom resource offered by an infrastructure provider. (see [below for nested schema](#nestedatt--spec--template--spec--infrastructure_ref))

 Optional:

-- `failure_domain` (String) FailureDomain is the failure domain the machine will be created in.Must match a key in the FailureDomains map stored on the cluster object.
+- `failure_domain` (String) FailureDomain is the failure domain the machine will be created in.
+Must match a key in the FailureDomains map stored on the cluster object.
-- `node_deletion_timeout` (String) NodeDeletionTimeout defines how long the controller will attempt to delete the Node that the Machinehosts after the Machine is marked for deletion.
-A duration of 0 will retry deletion indefinitely.Defaults to 10 seconds.
+- `node_deletion_timeout` (String) NodeDeletionTimeout defines how long the controller will attempt to delete the Node that the Machine hosts after the Machine is marked for deletion.
+A duration of 0 will retry deletion indefinitely.
+Defaults to 10 seconds.
-- `node_drain_timeout` (String) NodeDrainTimeout is the total amount of time that the controller will spend on draining a node.The default value is 0, meaning that the node can be drained without any time limitations.NOTE: NodeDrainTimeout is different from 'kubectl drain --timeout'
+- `node_drain_timeout` (String) NodeDrainTimeout is the total amount of time that the controller will spend on draining a node.
+The default value is 0, meaning that the node can be drained without any time limitations.
+NOTE: NodeDrainTimeout is different from 'kubectl drain --timeout'
-- `node_volume_detach_timeout` (String) NodeVolumeDetachTimeout is the total amount of time that the controller will spend on waiting for all volumesto be detached.
+- `node_volume_detach_timeout` (String) NodeVolumeDetachTimeout is the total amount of time that the controller will spend on waiting for all volumes to be detached.
 The default value is 0, meaning that the volumes can be detached without any time limitations.
-- `provider_id` (String) ProviderID is the identification ID of the machine provided by the provider.This field must match the provider ID as seen on the node object corresponding to this machine.This field is required by higher level consumers of cluster-api.
-Example use case is cluster autoscalerwith cluster-api as provider.
-Clean-up logic in the autoscaler compares machines to nodes to find outmachines at provider which could not get registered as Kubernetes nodes.
-With cluster-api as ageneric out-of-tree provider for autoscaler, this field is required by autoscaler to beable to have a provider view of the list of machines.
-Another list of nodes is queried from the k8s apiserverand then a comparison is done to find out unregistered machines and are marked for delete.This field will be set by the actuators and consumed by higher level entities like autoscaler that willbe interfacing with cluster-api as generic provider.
+- `provider_id` (String) ProviderID is the identification ID of the machine provided by the provider.
+This field must match the provider ID as seen on the node object corresponding to this machine.
+This field is required by higher level consumers of cluster-api.
+Example use case is cluster autoscaler with cluster-api as provider.
+Clean-up logic in the autoscaler compares machines to nodes to find out machines at provider which could not get registered as Kubernetes nodes.
+With cluster-api as a generic out-of-tree provider for autoscaler, this field is required by autoscaler to be able to have a provider view of the list of machines.
+Another list of nodes is queried from the k8s apiserver and then a comparison is done to find out unregistered machines and are marked for delete.
+This field will be set by the actuators and consumed by higher level entities like autoscaler that will be interfacing with cluster-api as generic provider.
-- `version` (String) Version defines the desired Kubernetes version.This field is meant to be optionally used by bootstrap providers.
+- `version` (String) Version defines the desired Kubernetes version.
+This field is meant to be optionally used by bootstrap providers.

 <a id="nestedatt--spec--template--spec--bootstrap"></a>
 ### Nested Schema for `spec.template.spec.bootstrap`

 Optional:

-- `config_ref` (Attributes) ConfigRef is a reference to a bootstrap provider-specific resourcethat holds configuration details.
-The reference is optional toallow users/operators to specify Bootstrap.DataSecretName withoutthe need of a controller. (see [below for nested schema](#nestedatt--spec--template--spec--bootstrap--config_ref))
+- `config_ref` (Attributes) ConfigRef is a reference to a bootstrap provider-specific resource that holds configuration details.
+The reference is optional to allow users/operators to specify Bootstrap.DataSecretName without the need of a controller. (see [below for nested schema](#nestedatt--spec--template--spec--bootstrap--config_ref))
-- `data_secret_name` (String) DataSecretName is the name of the secret that stores the bootstrap data script.If nil, the Machine should remain in the Pending state.
+- `data_secret_name` (String) DataSecretName is the name of the secret that stores the bootstrap data script.
+If nil, the Machine should remain in the Pending state.

 <a id="nestedatt--spec--template--spec--bootstrap--config_ref"></a>
 ### Nested Schema for `spec.template.spec.bootstrap.config_ref`